Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 The pricing criteria depends on the plan you enable.
 Navigate to [Pricing Page](https://azure.microsoft.com/en-us/pricing/details/defender-for-cloud/?v=17.23h)

-In addition, as a part of Foundational CSPM (free) you get several items like Secure Score, Asset Inventory, Security Recommendations etc. free of charge.
+In addition, as a part of Foundational CSPM (free), you get several items like Secure Score, Asset Inventory, Security Recommendations, etc. free of charge.
 Let's review the [Foundational CSPM vs. Defender CSPM capabilities](https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-cloud-security-posture-management)

-In addition you can leverage ***Cost Estimation*** workbook to plan for spend
+In addition, you can leverage the **Cost Estimation** workbook to plan for spend.

 ![MDC pricing](../images/mdfc-pricing.png?raw=true)